appunni/argocd-practice/05-gitops-workflow/README.md

 To see GitOps in action:
 1. Edit `nginx-demo-app/base/nginx-demo/deployment.yaml` and change `replicas: 1` to `replicas: 3`.
 2. Commit and push the change.
-3. Watch Argo CD detect the drift and automatically sync the change (scale up the pods).
+3. Watch the **nginx-demo-prod** application in Argo CD.
+It will detect the drift and automatically sync the change (scale up to 3 pods).
+    > **Note:** The `nginx-demo-dev` application will remain at 1 replica because its overlay explicitly overrides this setting.